ameyayeg/eat-the-strip/content/blogs/skela-foods.md

 negatives: -75.72383686931217
 image: /uploads/img_0083.jpeg
 ---
-Move aside donair, there’s a new sheriff in town.
+Move over donair, there’s a new sheriff in town.

 Chevapi is a kebab-based dish found in the countries of the former Yugoslavia.
 While not as famous as its meat-in-a-bun cousin—the shawarma or the donair—it definitely deserves its day of glory.